Isabella-Mitchell/lonely-house/docs/TESTING.md

 <h2 align="center"><img src="TESTING/bug-failing-webhooks.jpg"></h2>

 * I have set up Stripe correctly and the majority of my webhooks pass.
-However I h
+However I my payment_intent.succeeded is failing, and I can't work out why.

 * I looked at this issue on Slack and saw lots of people have experienced the same issue.
 It can also cause confirmation emails to not send properly.